al1ce4k/al1ce4k/README.md

 - 👋 Hi, I’m Alice
-- 👀 I’m interested in Rizz
+- 👀 I’m interested in PS3 Emulation and other diverse emulation things.
-- 🌱 I’m currently learning Autism
+- 🌱 I’m currently learning JavaScript
 - 📫 Discord: al1ce4kk
-- ⚡ Fun fact: I can't code
+- ⚡ Fun fact: I ate a bottle of glue when i was younger

 <!---
 al1ce4k/al1ce4k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.